Learner Support Fund* (2019/20)

 All bursary payments from the Learner Support Fund depend on students meeting a 'required level of attendance'.
 Therefore, you must attend your classes in order to meet the attendance criteria and continue to receive you Learner Support Fund grant.
 If your attendance drops below 85% you may lose your bursary.

 * Eligibility criteria applies

 ** These students may also get Free Meals

 *** Should you be entitled to meal credits at college?

 Many of our students may be eligible for meal credits, but aren't getting them.
 There can be many reasons why this is.
 We're here to help you make your time at Bradford College better and not having to spend your own money on meals can help you stay on top of your finances.

 Did you know?

-- On the 16-18 rate, as long as you are under 19 on 31 August, you are eligible for meals credits for the rest of the academic year.
+- On the 16-18 rate, as long as you are under 19 on 31 August, you may be eligible for meals credits for the rest of the academic year.

-- If you are aged 19-25 and have an EHC plan you are also entitled to meal credits.
+- If you are aged 19-25 and have an EHC plan you may be entitled to meal credits.

-- When you get school meal credits approved, you can pay for meals just with your college card!
+- If you have meal credits approved, you can pay for meals just with your college card!